 Research Group Members

-The research areas of the Centre cover a broad spectrum of subjects and involve both fundamental and applied research.
+The research areas of the GCCE cover a broad spectrum of subjects and involve both fundamental and applied research.
 We concentrate on developing new applications and providing practical solutions for existing industrial processes.
-This involves improvement of the processes both in terms of their environmental performance and efficiency through the application of catalysis, alternative solvents and reagents, and novel reactor technologies.
+This involves improvement of the processes both in terms of their environmental performance and efficiency through the application of catalysis, alternative solvents, and novel reactor technologies.

 The Technology Platforms support the below research areas of the GCCE by providing key infrastructure.